Robert Hayward, Baron Hayward: After Parliament

-Following his Commons career, in 1994 he became Chief Executive of the British Soft Drinks Association.
-He then moved to become Chief Executive of the Beer and Pub Association in 1999, a post he held until 2009.
+Following his Commons career, in 1994 he became chief executive of the British Soft Drinks Association.
+He then moved to become chief executive of the British Beer and Pub Association in 1999, a post he held until 2009.

-Hayward has been a prominent spokesman on gay and lesbian issues since coming out after leaving parliament, and in 1996 was one of the founding members and first Chairman of the Kings Cross Steelers who successfully competed as the first Gay Rugby Union team in the world.
-As of 2015, he is currently a Vice-President of the club.
-Hayward was Recipient of national Rugby Writers Award on 13.1.20 for ‘services to rugby’.
+Hayward has been a prominent spokesman on gay and lesbian issues since coming out after leaving parliament, and in 1996 was one of the founding members and first chairman of the Kings Cross Steelers who successfully competed as the first gay rugby union team in the world.
+As of 2015, he is currently a vice-president of the club.
+Hayward was recipient of national Rugby Writers Award on 13 January 2020 for 'services to rugby'.

-In addition, Hayward was also a board member of Stonewall for seven years and finance chairman from 1999 until 2003.

 Hayward stepped down as CEO of the Beer and Pub Association to concentrate on his career as a psephologist and political analyst.
-He was an advisor to the then-Chairman of the Conservative Party (Eric Pickles MP) and was widely credited with identifying 'motorway man' as a key factor in the 2010 general election.
+He was an advisor to the then-chairman of the Conservative Party Eric Pickles and was widely credited with identifying 'motorway man' as a key factor in the 2010 general election.

 During 2009/10 he had responsibility for preparing policy for the Conservative Party to reduce the size of the House of Commons.
 He subsequently worked at Conservative Campaign Headquarters on the Conservative Party's proposals for the abortive 2011–13 boundary review.

-Hayward was Deputy Chairman of Central YMCA from 2011 until 2017, and Treasurer of Dignity in Dying from 2012 to 2015.
-He was also adviser to the board of Terence Higgins Trust and, from 2012 to 2014, a non-executive director of Portcullis Public Affairs.
-In 2014 Hayward was Presenter of the Business Breakfast Show on Colourful Radio.
+Hayward was deputy chairman of Central YMCA from 2011 until 2017, and treasurer of Dignity in Dying from 2012 to 2015.
+From 2012 to 2014, a non-executive director of Portcullis Public Affairs.
+In 2014 Hayward was presenter of the Business Breakfast Show on Colourful Radio.

 It was announced on 15 May 2012 that Robert Hayward would be chairing the government's Public Sector Equality Duty review.
 This review was completed in September 2013.

-In January 2015 he identified that the opinion polls were under-estimating the Conservative vote and over-estimating the Labour vote for the upcoming General Election.
-The percentage deviations identified were proved to be almost precisely accurate at the election in May. (see London Evening Standard 19.1.15 and The Guardian 20.1.15 etc.).
-Similarly, he spoke on Newsnight (7.6.16 and several papers 8/9.6.16) and other broadcast media forecasting a leave result at Britain's European referendum.
+In the 2018 and 2022 elections in the London Borough of Southwark, Hayward was a candidate in Camberwell Green ward.